PXL-IT-NET/Guts/DotNetClient/README.md

 By using these attributes, test results of a testrun will be collected and sent to the Guts Rest API.

 Also note the `[Apartment(ApartmentState.STA)]` attribute.
-This is needed because a login screen is shown when the students does his/her first test run.
+This is needed because a login screen is shown when the students do their first test run.
 Without this attribute, no test results will be sent to the Guts REST Api.

+### .NET Core
+The way of working in .NET Core is similar, but now there is no need to add the `[Apartment(ApartmentState.STA)]` attribute.
+This is because the login screen that is shown when the students do their first test run, is opened in a browser.

 ## Tools
-The nuget package contains some helper classes and extensions to make it easier to write tests:
+The *Guts.Client.Shared* nuget package contains some helper classes and extensions to make it easier to write tests:
 - Solution class
 - CodeCleaner class
+- Object extensions

+The *Guts.Client* nuget package contains some extra helper classes and extensions to make it easier to write tests for WPF applications:
 - WPF tools
   - TestWindow class
   - Dependency object extensions
   - Button extensions
-- Object extensions

 ### Solution class and CodeCleaner class
 You can use the `Solution` class to retrieve the contents of a code file.